Galapagos Fur Seal

 Galápagos Fur seals were almost hunted to extinction in the 20th century for their skins

-Highlights where the Galapagos Fur Seal can be seen
+Spots where the Galapagos Fur Seal can be observed

 Albany Rock is a small crescent-shaped outcrop just off the northwest coast of Santiago Island.